-8) Special lake whitefish and lake herring spearing regulations exist for Hubbard Lake.
+6) Special Lake Whitefish and Cisco spearing regulations exist for Hubbard Lake.
 Yet lake managers know very little about the status of these species at this waterbody.
+These populations are believed to be very low and possibly even extirpated.
 Future sampling effort could be directed at gaining insight into the status of these species in Hubbard Lake.
 Efforts should employ the use of large mesh size stratified Great Lakes gill nets.